Video DownloadHelper

-Video DownloadHelper is an extension for the Firefox web browser and Chrome web browser.
+Video DownloadHelper is an extension for Firefox and Chrome web browsers.
 It allows the user to download videos from sites that stream videos through HTTP.
 The extension was developed by Michel Gutierrez.

 History

 As of December 2019, Video DownloadHelper is the third most popular extension for Firefox (after Adblock Plus and uBlock Origin) and the second most popular Mozilla-recommended extension with 2,848,968 users.

 In the second quarter of 2015, version 5 of the extension for Firefox was rebased using Mozilla's Add-ons SDK (previous versions used XUL).

 Firefox Quantum ceased support for extensions that use XUL or the Add-ons SDK so the extension was rebased using WebExtensions APIs.
 As a result of Mozilla's changes, reliance upon the companion application increased.
 Firefox 57.0 and Video DownloadHelper 7.0.0 were released on the same day (14 November 2017).
-The most recent release (7.3.7, 26 Jun 2019) addresses problems that were caused by changes to YouTube.
+Release 7.3.7, 26 June 2019, addresses problems that were caused by changes to YouTube.

-Where aggregation (ADP) or conversion is required by the end user, or by a site from which download is required: if the companion app is unlicensed, the end result will include a watermark (a QR code).
+Where aggregation (ADP) or conversion is required by the end user, or by a site from which download is required: if the companion app is unlicensed, the result will include a watermark (a QR code).
 Since 2019 user reviews complain of slow conversion and unfinished downloads.

-The software is financed through ads on the developer's website, donations, and associated software sales.
+The software is financed through advertisements on the developer's website, donations, and associated software sales.